ALEHACKsp/physmeme/README.md

 <img src="https://cdn.discordapp.com/attachments/687446832175251502/701355063939039292/unknown.png"/>

+This scanning takes under a second since each physical range is scanned with a seperate thread.
+To increase speeds i also map 2mb at a time and scan each page (512 pages).

 # How to use

 There are four functions that need to be altered to make this mapper work for you.
 I will cover each one by one.